Paula Meyer, Founder and President of Friends of Ngong Road

 Paula spent 25 years in the financial services industry, primarily in the mutual fund business.
 After Vanguard she moved to SECURA Insurance in Appleton, WI, and then served in executive positions at Piper Jaffray and Ameriprise Financial (formerly American Express Financial Advisors) in Minneapolis, MN.
 Meyer served as the President of Piper Capital Management at Piper Jaffray and as President of the mutual fund and certificate businesses at Ameriprise Financial.

 While in Appleton in addition to serving as a senior leader at SECURA Meyer cofounded the Fox Cities Children’s Museum, still a thriving organization today.
 Today, Meyer serves on three corporate boards of directors in addition to her duties with Friends of Ngong Road.
 She is a member of the board of directors of Mutual of Omaha, Omaha, NE; the Federal Home Loan Bank of Des Moines, IA; and First Command Financial Services, Ft.
 Worth, TX.

 After many years as a corporate executive Meyer’s belief is that the skills she and the organization’s board of directors have learned in business can be applied successfully to deliver results in a different context.
-Friends of Ngong Road provides support to one of the most at-risk populations in the world – children who have lost one or both parents due to AIDS and living in poverty in Nairobi’s slums.
+Friends of Ngong Road provides support to one of the most at-risk populations in the world – children who have lost one or both parents and living in poverty in Nairobi’s slums.
 U.S.-based fundraising operations are handled by volunteers allowing nearly 100% of funds raised to be sent to Kenya.